grycap/oscar-gradio/examples/cowsay/README.md

 So, import the Python library [oscar-python](https://pypi.org/project/oscar-python) to interact with the OSCAR cluster.
 In this case, an environment variable indicates if the input should be in JSON format.
 So first, invoke the `get_service` function to get the information of the service and then parse the response of the service information.
 After that, parse the input text.
-Now appear three possibilities:
+Now, three possibilities exist:

 * Call the service if the service needs JSON and the input text is in JSON format.
 * Change the input if the service needs JSON and the input text is not in JSON format.